public-awesome/docs/nodes-and-validators/hermes-relayer.md

 nano $HOME/.hermes/config.toml
 ```

-Paste hermes config from example:
+Paste hermes config from example and fix ip address to your rpc nodes

 ```
 [global]